ivancernja/crate/README.md

 2. Open it and drag **Crate** into Applications.
 3. Launch it.
 A short setup wizard connects your phone (about a minute, the first time only).

-It's signed and notarized by Apple, so it opens without any warnings.
-Crate bundles `adb`, so there is nothing else to install.

 **Requirements:** a Mac with Apple Silicon (M1 or newer) and an Android phone.
 Intel Macs aren't covered by the prebuilt release yet, but you can build from source for one.

 ## What it does